Purple Line (Namma Metro): Phase II

 In October 2016, the BMRCL began civil work on the west extension of the Purple Line from Mysuru Road to Kengeri (8.81 km), later extended to Challaghatta.
 Construction work on the Purple Line corridor was awarded in two packages for ₹ 660 crore.
 IL&FS Engineering Construction Company won the contract for Reach 2A of 3.94 km from Mysuru Road to Pattanagere, including four stations, at ₹ 327 crore.
 Soma Enterprise won the contract for Reach 2B of 4.86 km from Pattanagere to Kengeri, later extended to Challaghatta, including two stations and a depot at Challaghatta at ₹ 332 crore.
 The land needed for the depot at Challaghatta, about 1.5 km away from Kengeri station, was already owned by BMRCL.
 Later, the line extension included a new station at Challaghatta, close to the depot.

 BMRCL floated tenders for the construction of the 15.5-km elevated stretch from Baiyyappanahalli to Whitefield railway station in December 2016.
 Reach 1A is an 8.03 km section from Baiyyappanahalli to Seetharamapalya, including six new stations, and is estimated to cost ₹ 670.72 crore.
 Reach 1B, the 7.21 km section from Kundalahalli to Whitefield (Kadugodi), includes seven new stations and is estimated to cost ₹ 666.12 crore.
 Italian-Thai Development was awarded the contracts for both packages, for a sum of ₹1300 crore in May 2017.

 Around 270 buildings were demolished for the construction of Reach 1A and 1B.
 BMRC spent an estimated ₹ 849 crore to acquire properties.
 Demolition work began in March 2017, and construction work began in February 2018.

 The extension from Mysore Road to Kengeri towards the southwest opened on 30 August 2021 and the extension from Krishnarajapura to Whitefield (Kadugodi) towards the east opened on 26 March 2023.

 Later, trial runs began from Baiyappanahalli to Krishnarajapura with one station in between (Benniganahalli) on 26 July 2023 and from Kengeri to Challaghatta on 29 July 2023.
 On 9 October 2023, both the sections were opened for general use, making the whole line operational from Whitefield (Kadugodi) to Challaghatta.

 Phase III

-In November 2023, the Government of Karnataka announced that it planned to extend the Purple Line till Hoskote, Bengaluru Rural district eastwards and Bidadi, Ramanagara district westwards in the future.
+In November 2023, the Government of Karnataka announced that it planned to extend the Purple Line till Hoskote, Bengaluru North District eastwards and Bidadi and Ramanagara district headquarter in Bengaluru South (Ramanagara) District westwards in the future.